gvwilson/thirdbit/src/fiction/makers-return/index.md

 but he had already turned back to the screens and controls in front of him.

 "Main burn in thirty seconds."
-Doctor Meadows might as well have been saying that the cafeteria was serving goop for lunch again.
+Doctor Szego might as well have been saying that the cafeteria was serving goop for lunch again.
 "Violet, are you strapped in?"